Hejtmus/svelte-lightbox/README.md

         'JS components are downloaded from npm',
         'This component is being developed'
     ];
-    //Have to set to 0 (or section you wish to display as default), otherwise lightbox will not display let activeImage = 0;
+    //Have to set to 0 (or image you wish to display as default), otherwise lightbox will not display let activeImage = 0;
 </script>